-- 1. Students must report to the cafeteria during assigned lunch periods and may not leave without proper authorization. - 2.
-Vo-tech Students must report to the cafeteria within 5 minutes of their arrival on returning to RGHS. - 3.
-Students must follow procedures as instructed by the cafeteria staff and teachers/monitors on duty. - 4.
-It is expected that all students will maintain the cleanliness of the cafeteria by placing refuse (not utensils) in the proper receptacles. - 5.
-Students are responsible for the cleanliness of the area and are to clean up all litter/food on or around their table in which they eat. - 6.
-Students are also expected to return all materials used to the proper location, including returning their own tray and disposing of trash. - 7.
-Students must obtain permission from the teacher/monitor on duty and sign-out properly before using the restroom, reporting to a classroom, or going to the main office. - 8.
-Students are to talk in a conversational tone, and are not permitted to make excessive noise (yelling, pounding tables, clapping, etc.). - 9.
-Students may be assigned seats for disciplinary action.
-Misconduct may result in loss of other cafeteria privileges as well. - 10.
-No food or drink (except bottled water) is to be consumed outside of the cafeteria during the school day without prior authorization and/or unless required by a student's IEP or 504 Plan. - 11.
-Outside deliveries from any outside vendor are against our wellness policy and violate our Federal Lunch Program Regulations and are therefore strictly prohibited!
+- Students must report to the cafeteria during assigned lunch periods and may not leave without proper authorization. - Vo-tech Students must report to the cafeteria within 5 minutes of their arrival on returning to RGHS. - Students must follow procedures as instructed by the cafeteria staff and teachers/monitors on duty. - It is expected that all students will maintain the cleanliness of the cafeteria by placing refuse (not utensils) in the proper receptacles. - Students are responsible for the cleanliness of the area and are to clean up all litter/food on or around their table in which they eat. - Students are also expected to return all materials used to the proper location, including returning their own tray and disposing of trash. - Students must obtain permission from the teacher/monitor on duty and sign-out properly before using the restroom, reporting to a classroom, or going to the main office. - Students are to talk in a conversational tone, and are not permitted to make excessive noise (yelling, pounding tables, clapping, etc.). - Students may be assigned seats for disciplinary action.
+Misconduct may result in loss of other cafeteria privileges as well. - No food or drink (except bottled water) is to be consumed outside of the cafeteria during the school day without prior authorization and/or unless required by a student's IEP or 504 Plan. - Outside deliveries from any outside vendor, parents, or guardians are against our wellness policy and violate our Federal Lunch Program Regulations and are therefore strictly prohibited! - Students are not permitted to be in the cafeteria during any lunch period that is not on their schedule, unless administratively approved.